LIFE OR THEATRE?

 $18 General Admission

-$7 Student / EBT Card Holders
+$7 Student / EBT Card Holders (Door Only)

 Life or Theatre? explodes the work and subconscious of the 20th century expressionist painter Charlotte Salomon on stage, fusing her autobiographical prose and expressionist painting with classical music, cinema, and theatre into a singular expression of her self – a demand by a young woman to exist in a world that demanded otherwise.